 Furthermore, I purchase and consume organic products that come in plastic bags.
 So, I am not 100% plastic-free.
 Not even remotely close.

-My goal of this post is to simply raise people’s awareness that the packaging of organic food is something that always needs to be taken into consideration.
+My goal of this post is to simply raise people’s awareness that the packaging of organic food is something that always needs to be taken into consideration and that the importance of home-cooked organic meals cannot be underestimated.